Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/cloud-repelling.png
     :width: 100%

-    Chronophotography representing the displacement back and forth of a trapped actin bead in a solution with probe bead.
+    Chronophotography representing the displacement a trapped
+    actin bead in a solution with probe bead.
 During this experiment, the actin bead is kept static in the optical trap while the stage is moved.
 Up until frame 70, the stage is moved down in the Y direction (South), then up